 Here’s code for the iterative solution when applied to columns of a QTreeView, with N = 3 and R = .42, which is derived from my AutoSizingList class of ZMusicPlayer.
 It uses QTreeView’s sizeHintForColumn to determine Mi.

-So essentially, the problem is that the do-while on lines 18 and 41 should be eliminated.
+So essentially, the problem is that the do-while should be eliminated.
 It is required in the first place because when proportionally redistributing the difference between the arguments of the min function (outlined in the first paragraph), the ratios of the columns receiving this extra width may exceed R, which means another iteration must be done to readjust.
 Anyone have a non-iterative solution?
-Also, to the Qt experts out there, why is the hack required on line 49?
+Also, to the Qt experts out there, why is the hack required near the end?

 I am interested both in a practical Qt approach and a mathematical approach, the latter being more interesting.
 Doesn’t this seem like functionality that aught to already be a part of Qt?